Aztec (pinball)

 Aztec is a pinball machine released by Williams in February 1976.
-It is the also the first machine used by Williams to create a small run of prototypes of solid state machines.
+It is also the first machine used by Williams to create a small run of prototypes of solid state machines.

 Design

 The game has five moving score reels per player, with the sixth and final reel an unpowered reel which always stays on the digit "0", with every score in the game a multiple of 10.
 This final reel only has the "0" and parts of the "9" and "1" marked on it.
 All Williams games released in 1975 had the more typical four powered reels per player, but some other 1976 games also used five reels per players.

 The game has 10, 100, 1,000, and 10,000 point relays which advance the scoring reels as targets are hit.
 Many elements of scoring are based on "5" due to the configuration of the score motor which includes five reels with stacked switches linked to scoring.
 There are several configurable scores that a replay credit can be awarded at, set by adjusting wires in the backbox.

 At the start of each ball, the ball release coil kicks the ball from the outhole into the shooter lane ready for the player to plunge.
 The game is set to 3 or 5 ball play with a physical adjustment in the cabinet.
 The ball in play lights on the backbox are arranged as 1-4-2-5-3 so that players with only 3 balls don't feel their game has been cut short.
 If an extra ball has been earned then the ball in play number does not increment when a ball drains into the outhole.

 The game includes three tilt mechanisms, a standard tilt bob, an incline tilt which is a channel with a ball in it to detect if the machine is lifted from the front, a third mechanism is on the underside of the playfield.
 Additionally there is an anti-slam tilt mechanism on the inside of the coin door to prevent banging on the coin door to trigger the leaf switch to obtain free credits.

 The game includes three chimes located in the base of the cabinet.